hasemac/tokamak_equilibrium/README.md

    - Be aware of whether or not you use a virtual environment.
    - When using it, execute the above command under a virtual environment.

-1. Copy the Green's function to to your repository.
+1. Copy the matrix data to to your repository.
-   Green's function can be downloaded from the link below.
+   Matrix data can be downloaded from the link below.
    Copy them to ./device/(device_name)
    <https://archive.iii.kyushu-u.ac.jp/public/LSIfwKJJ2-DahDRTPVXYybO8RYcyQjtueCvJ_vEm2KgW>
    If you cannot download them, proceed to the next step.
-   Although it takes time, it creates the Green's function in the next step.
+   Although it takes time, it creates the matrix data in the next step.
    The calculation may take an hour or more.
-2. Execute 'equalibrium.ipynb' in the root directory in order from the top as an example.
+1. Execute 'equalibrium.ipynb' in the root directory in order from the top as an example.

 ## Edit and execute your file